 - You want to backpack around the world.

 - You’ll be glad when the kids leave home.

 - You want another baby.

 Maybe it’s just me.
 Maybe PMT is all in my head but it sure as hell feels real to me.

-If you are battling with hormones and have found a solution, even just an iddy, biddy, diddy one, please let me know.
+So, to conclude.
+If you are battling with hormones or have been living with hormones and have found a solution, even just an iddy, biddy, diddy one, please let me know.
 Pleeease.
 I won’t track you down a kill you I promise.
 Until then, I’m away to my bed with my fennel oil and my flannelette sheets.
-And if that doctor is under my pillow, well.
-I’ve changed my mind.
-I’m going to bash his head in.
+Goodnight.